InterGenOS/build_003/README.md

-Defining "what I want a distro to do right out of the box" ties directly to the primary goal of the project, and gives any observer a glimpse at the scope involved:
+Defining "what I want a distro to do right out of the box" ties directly into the primary goal of the project, and gives any observer an idea of the scope involved:

 =========================================================================================================================
 -------------------------------------------------------------------------------------------------------------------------
 The InterGenOS Goal:
 --
      To develop a Linux Distribution that incorporates all current (as of 2015) major Linux Desktop Environments into
-     its core installation, simplifies seemingly odd file and package installation locations, and maintainins an
-     'Arch Linux'-like "ease of use" along with excellent package management.
+     its core installation, simplifies seemingly odd file and package installation locations, and maintainins an 'Arch Linux'-like "ease of use" along with excellent package management.
 =========================================================================================================================
 -------------------------------------------------------------------------------------------------------------------------

 Some more of the basic Q&A's that have come up regarding the project:
 (Makes for an entertaining read at some points)